IlanFrumer/sublime-js-coffee-build-systems/readme.md

 ## Warning

-Notice that it just running scripts through the command line so avoid infintine loops or kill them manually(`pkill -f node`)
+Notice that it just running scripts via the command line so avoid running scripts with infinite loops or kill them manually(`pkill -f node`) if you already did !
 ![infinite loop](http://i.imgur.com/SVQC5hS.png)